 Generic Risk Breakdown Structure Example

 Software Development Risk Breakdown Structure Example

 You can find risk breakdown structure templates to help you identify and plan for risk in your project online, but a template is a static document and not helpful when issues do arise and have to be assigned and tracked.
 Best to upload that RBS template into ProjectManager, cloud-based software that can help you plan, track and report on risk.

 Execute Risk Resolution on Gantt Charts

 Risk management is about identifying risk and creating plans to resolve or take advantage of the issue if it shows up in your project.
-ProjectManager’s interactive Gantt charts give you the tools to plan, prioritize, link dependencies and assign your team.
-Get the critical path without complicated and time-consuming calculations.
+ProjectManager’s interactive Gantt charts let you create risk tasks that can be assigned, prioritized and more.
+You can link dependencies and filter for the critical path without complicated and time-consuming calculations.
 Then, set a baseline to track actual progress compared to your plan and make sure you stay on track.

 Create Workflows on Kanban Boards

 Because ProjectManager has multiple project views to suit however you prefer to work, just toggle from the Gantt to the kanban view.
 Now you can define the production cycle of the risk by creating customized columns for identifying, working on and resolving.
 Teams can manage their backlog and plan sprints to resolve the risks, while managers can visibility into their work and can reallocate resources as needed to keep them working at capacity.

 Use ProjectManager’s one-click reports to track the resolution of the risk and keep stakeholders informed on the progress in mitigating the risk.
 There are broad reports on the status of a project or portfolio, but more detailed ones on time, cost and workload.
 All are helpful when managing risk.
 Every report can be filtered to show just what you want to see and shared easily with stakeholders so they can stay updated.